plenoptic-org/plenoptic/CONTRIBUTING.md

   eigendist_f.synthesize(k=3, method="power", max_iter=2000)
   ```
   ````
+  If multiple code blocks correspond to the same test, the `:name:` of each code block should end with `-N`, where `N` is a (potentially multi-digit, 1-indexed) number.
+This is to prevent sphinx complaining about having multiple targets with the same name.
 - This block (and the corresponding test) can contain a call to `.setup` as well, but it must come directly before the call to `synthesize`.
 - Both calls can go over multiple lines, but they should not reference any other